itszakjo/foodicsTask/README.md

 11. Ingredient Unit Management to handle different units of measurement.
 12. DB transactions are applied to handle race conditions.
 13. Queues are used to handle email notifications ( for more advanced queue system we can Redis for example)
+14. Notifications are configured to queue only after successful db transaction.
-14. Using Docker through Laravel Sail to create docker-compose.yaml.
+15. Using Docker through Laravel Sail to create docker-compose.yaml.
-15. Swagger Docs are implemented for better and easier API testing.
+16. Swagger Docs are implemented for better and easier API testing.
-16. Unit & Feature Tests are added.
+17. Unit & Feature Tests are added.
-17. Logging for critical operation and errors.
+18. Logging for critical operation and errors.
-18. App is deployed and documented here https://meta.endlessref.com/api/documentation
+19. App is deployed and documented here https://meta.endlessref.com/api/documentation

 ## potential features for better performance
 1. Events for stock updates and EDA.